 Dr. Cerosaletti received a bachelor’s degree in Biology from the College of Saint Rose in Albany, New York.
 She worked in infectious disease research before obtaining her PhD in Immunology from the University of Rochester in 1990.
-After post-doctoral work in somatic cell genetics in the Molecular Medicine Program at Fred Hutchinson Cancer Research Center in Seattle, she joined Benaroya Research Institute in 1995.
-Since 2010, she has been a Research Assistant Member in the Translational Research Program at BRI.
+After post-doctoral work in somatic cell genetics in the Molecular Medicine Program at Fred Hutchinson Cancer Research Center in Seattle, she joined Benaroya Research Institute (BRI) in 1995.
+She is currently a Research Associate Member in the Translational Research Program at BRI.

 Dr. Cerosaletti’s research is focused on the molecular genetics of autoimmune disorders.
 She directs the Genotyping Core Laboratory at BRI, which tests repository samples for specific genetic variants that have been associated with susceptibility to autoimmunity.
-Genetic analyses are coupled with cellular studies to establish functional links between sequence variants in specific genes and alterations in the expression and function of these genes in the immune system.
-Current work is focused on the impact of genetic variants in the PTPN2, IL2RA, BANK1, BLK, TYK2, STAT3, JAK2, IL6R, IFIH1, and SH2B3 genes in several autoimmune disorders.
-The lab is also analyzing the T cell receptor repertoire in peripheral T cells from healthy controls and patients with type 1 diabetes using next generation sequencing to identify T cell receptor ‘signatures’ that may be useful biomarkers for disease initiation and progression.
+Genetic analyses are coupled with cellular studies to establish functional links between sequence variants in specific genes and alterations in the function of these genes in the immune system.
+Current work is focused on the impact of genetic variants in the PTPN22, PTPN2, IL2RA, BANK1, TYK2, IFIH1 and SH2B3 genes in several autoimmune disorders, as well as association of genetic variants with food allergy.
+The lab is also analyzing the phenotype and T cell receptor repertoire in islet reactive CD4 T cells from patients with type 1 diabetes using single cell RNAseq to identify islet T cell ‘signatures’ that may be useful biomarkers for disease initiation and progression.

 Schneider A, Long SA, Cerosaletti K, Ni CT, Samuels P, Kita M, Buckner JH.
 In active relapsing-remitting multiple sclerosis, effector T cell resistance involves IL-6 mediated signaling.
 Sci Transl Med.
 2013 Jan 30;5(170):170ra15.